 In addition to filmmaking, Maynor has also engaged with building communities through video partnerships, empowering youth and communities to tell their own stories as the co-founder and program director of the Blue Ridge Stories Youth Video Workshop (2007-2011), as a video facilitator for Scribe Video Center’s Precious Places Project (2006), and as a guest artist in the Arts Council of the Blue Ridge’s Artists in Schools program (2007-2009).

 She is a past recipient of the Sundance Institute's Sheila C. Johnson Creative Producing Fellowship and the American Library Association's Justin Winsor Prize.
 In 2015, she was named one of "10 to Watch" by Independent Magazine and in 2016, she was recognized as a Library Journal "Mover & Shaker" for innovative digital storytelling.

 Her work has been supported by the Sundance Institute, the Independent Filmmaker Project (IFP), the Austin Film Society, the Southern Humanities Media Fund, and the Andrew W. Mellon Foundation.

 She and her work have been profiled in a wide array of print and media ranging from Filmmaker Magazine to National Public Radio to American Libraries.

-Maynor works at the University of Tennessee Libraries in the digital humanities where she connects the work of artists, critics, and scholars with online communities.
+Maynor serves on the faculty of New York University in the digital humanities where she connects the work of artists, critics, and scholars with broader audiences.
 She is also co-founder and current co-director of The Collective whose goal is to redefine the professional development landscape for next-generation librarians.